krystianhub/AndroidAPS/README.md

 Gated on the pump being configured as **MDI** (`Pump.isMDI()`, not the coarse `is VirtualPump`):

 - **Actions tab**: "Actions" card hidden when no action button applies.
-- **Insulin dialog**: eating-soon TT hidden; "Record basal insulin (MDI)" prefills the last Lantus dose.
+- **Insulin dialog**: eating-soon TT hidden; "Record basal insulin (MDI)" prefills the last Lantus dose; the redundant "record only" checkbox is hidden (in MDI every bolus is record-only).
-- **Carbs dialog**: all "Start xxx TT" checkboxes hidden.
+- **Carbs dialog**: all "Start xxx TT" checkboxes hidden; new 🍬 **hypo treatment** button adds a configurable carbs amount (default 4 g, e.g. one glucose chew) and prefills a "hypo treatment" note — set the amount to 0 to hide the button.
 - **Preferences**: BT watchdog, pump-unreachable alert, prime/fill settings, pump status-light thresholds, partial bolus wizard, superbolus, LGS threshold — hidden.
 SMB/DynISF settings kept (they still shape suggestions).
 - **Loop mode icon** on the Overview is visible in MDI mode — the only entry point to the Loop dialog (needed to switch to Open Loop).

-### 8. Health Connect integration (HR + steps)
+### 7. Health Connect integration (HR + steps)

 - New **Health Connect** sync plugin reads heart rate and step data from Android Health Connect (from Google Fit, Samsung Health, Wear OS, etc.) and stores it in the same HR/steps tables the Wear app path uses — the Overview graph and automation triggers work unchanged.
 - Enable it in *Preferences → Sync* (toggle), then tap the permissions entry to grant Heart rate + Steps read access.
 If Health Connect isn't installed, the toggle shows a hint instead.
-- Data is read every 15 minutes in the background (plus on demand); steps are aggregated into 5-minute buckets with the same rolling 10/15/30/60/180-min windows the Wear sender produces.
+- Data is read every 15 minutes in the background (plus on demand) via changes tokens (incremental, with fallback to a full read); steps are aggregated into 5-minute buckets with the same rolling 10/15/30/60/180-min windows the Wear sender produces.
+- Optional **heart rate smoothing** (1–15 min rolling average, under the Health Connect preferences) tames spiky per-minute samples on the graph.

-### 9. Objectives unlocked
+### 8. Objectives unlocked

 - All objectives are marked as accomplished on start, so no functionality is gated behind the tutorial.
 The objectives screen remains as an informational checklist.

-### 10. Housekeeping
+### 9. Housekeeping

 - Removed upstream Git-blocked build restrictions; added a devenv (Nix) development environment.
+- BG quality check: sources delivering regular sub-5-minute readings (e.g. Juggluco/Libre 2 at 1 min) no longer trigger the "Recalculated data used" warning — data spacing is classified and dense-but-regular data is treated as clean.

 ## Safety